When it comes to workplace sexual harassment, you have certain rights and responsibilities. For example, you have:

-- Be treated equally regardless of sexual orientation, gender identity or gender expression.
+- be treated equally, regardless of sexual orientation, gender identity, or gender expression, and

 Tip sheet for bystanders

 If you witness (see or hear) a co-worker sexually harass another co-worker, you might not feel comfortable speaking to the harasser about it.
 Instead, you could:

 - report the behaviour to a supervisor, or

 - tell the person who was harassed that you saw or heard what happened and ask if you can help in any way.

 Tip sheet for peers and co-workers

 If you see or hear a co-worker experience workplace sexual harassment, they might ask you not to tell anyone.
 But there are federal and provincial laws about what you can keep confidential (not tell anyone) and what you have to report if you know that someone’s experiencing workplace sexual harassment.